Part 2: Scaling of HSC Marks

 What is meant by HSC scaling?
 The second step in determining your ATAR is the conversion of HSC marks into scaled marks.

-Once your HSC marks are determined by NESA, they are submitted to the University Admission Centre (UAC) for conversion into scaled marks.
+Once NESA determines your HSC marks, they are submitted to the University Admission Centre (UAC) for conversion into scaled marks.
 UAC will convert your HSC marks into scaled marks through a process called ‘scaling’.

 Let’s have a look at what this means for you.
 The table below shows HSC marks and scaled marks for various ATAR courses.
 Remember, the scaled marks are different to HSC marks.